What is a Balanced Scorecard?

 The Four Perspectives of the Balanced Scorecard

 There are 4 major areas or perspectives of the balanced scorecard.
 An organization’s success mainly depends on the performance of those 4 areas, so it is used to measure business performance.
 Balance scorecard perspectives can be described as below:

-- Financial Perspective –It focuses on financial performance, costs, income, effective resource use, etc. The financial measures are essential to ensure the success of the company and play a significant role to improve the financial growth or financial performance of the company.
-Money management can be effectively monitored and plan for future business endeavors.
+- Financial Perspective –It focuses on financial performance, costs, income, effective resource use, etc. Financial measures are essential to ensure the success of the company and play a significant role to improve the financial growth or financial performance of the company.
+Money management can be effectively monitored and planned for future business endeavors.

-- Customer Perspective –It measures the level of customer value, customer satisfaction and retention, and market, etc. Customers are the driving factor of a business organization.
+- Customer Perspective –It measures the level of customer value, customer satisfaction, and retention, market, etc. Customers are the driving factor of a business organization.
 Setting proper customer-related objectives and measures can help organizations to achieve more customer satisfaction.
 Proper customer satisfaction helps to expand the business dimension.

 - Learning and Growth Perspective –It focuses on human capital, employee satisfaction, employee retention, infrastructure, technology, and others capability of the organization.
 Organizations need to pay more attention to the development process of overall employee performance.
 The organization has to set KPIs for the employee, measure the achievement and identify the gaps where they can improve.
 Training helps employees to improve their competency levels.